ebanalyse/ebnerd-benchmark/codabench/README.md

 ## 3. Start a CPU Worker
 We ran using CPU workers.
 You will need an `.env` file containing the `BROKER_URL` required to connect to the challenge.
-Note, in this repository, we named it simply `env`.

 ## 4. Run the Docker Container
 ```bash